Johnkhk/140A-lab-5/README.md

 ### Deliverables

-1. The lab 5 repo copid to your JetBot.
+1. The lab 5 repo copied to your JetBot.
 2. Brief demonstration of your ML behaviors.
 Even if you couldn't get them to work perfectly for lab 2, you have a chance to improve them now.